angacom expo

 Choosing between DevOps and DevSecOps depends on various factors specific to your organization.
 DevOps might be appropriate when your organization is just beginning its journey toward automated development processes, operates in a lower-risk environment, needs to demonstrate quick value from automation, faces minimal regulatory requirements, or needs to build foundational CI/CD skills before tackling security automation.

-At AppRecode, we understand the nuances of both DevOps and DevSecOps methodologies.
-Our comprehensive services help organizations implement the right approach based on their unique needs.
+At AppRecode we understand the nuances of both DevOps and DevSecOps methodologies.
+Our broad-ranging services support organizations by implementing either approach based upon their needs.

 Conclusion